AM release notes

 AM 7 adds support for draft 12 of the OAuth 2.0 Mutual TLS Client Authentication and Certificate Bound Access Tokens specification, a key component of ForgeRock’s Open Banking and Revised Payment Services Directive (PSD2) support.

-For information about authenticating an OAuth 2.0 client using mTLS certificates, refer to Authenticating Clients Using Mutual TLS.
+For information about authenticating an OAuth 2.0 client using mTLS certificates, Authenticating Clients Using Mutual TLS.

 For information about issuing certificate-bound OAuth 2.0 access tokens, refer to Certificate-Bound Proof-of-Possession.